-- risk management systems and procedures are consistently monitored and reviewed; - changes are made as new risks arise and/or in response to incidents; - staff and associates contribute to risk management discussions, assessments and action plans.
+- risk management systems and procedures are consistently monitored and reviewed; - changes are made as new risks arise and/or in response to incidents;

+staff and associates contribute to risk management discussions, assessments and action plans.

-6.4 Establishing a Culturally Safe Environment
+7.4 Establishing a Culturally Safe Environment

-At CC Sale we are committed to establishing an inclusive and culturally safe school where the strengths of Aboriginal culture, values and practices are respected.
+The College is committed to establishing an inclusive and culturally safe school where the strengths of Aboriginal culture, values and practices are respected.